 Foreign currency transactions are translated into functional currency using the exchange rates prevailing at the date of the transaction.
-Foreign curency monetary items are translated at the year-end exchange rate.
+Foreign currency monetary items are translated at the year-end exchange rate.
 Non-monetary items measured at historical cost continue to be carried at the exchange rate at the date of the transaction.
-Non-monetary items measured at fair value are reported at the exchange rate at the date when fair values were determined.
+Non-monetary items measured at the exchange rate at the exchange rate at the date of the exchange rate at the date of the transaction.